durangoretro/web/docs/faq.md

 ### Can I purchase a Durango Computer?

-No. Currently it's in development stage and there is no plan to sell any Durango Computers; you can build your own Durango from the supplied design, anyway.
+No. Currently it's in development stage and there is no plan to sell any Durango Computers.
+You can build your own Durango from the supplied design, anyway.

 ### Do I need a Durango Computer in order to develop for this platform?

-No. We provide [Development Tools](dev/tools.md) to create your own Durango Software, like an [emulator](start/run/emulation.md), a [C Library](dev/lang/durangolib.md) and even a Docker Image containing all the tools for development.
+No. We provide [Development Tools](dev/tools.md) to create and run your own Durango Software, like an [emulator](start/run/emulation.md), a [C Library](dev/lang/durangolib.md) and even a Docker Image containing all the tools for development.